Samuelpillai/IoT-airquality-pipeline/README.md

 This project demonstrates the design and deployment of a full IoT data processing pipeline across **Azure-based Edge and Cloud VMs** using **Docker, MQTT (EMQX), RabbitMQ**, and a time-series **machine learning predictor** for PM2.5 air quality data.

-🧪 Developed as part of the **CSC8112 Internet of Things** module at Newcastle University.

 ---

 ## 📌 Features